cybercongress/go-cyber/docs/run_validator.md

 ### Prepare the staking address

-We included 1 million Ethereum addresses, over 8000 Cosmos addresses and all of `euler-4` validators addresses into  genesis, so there's a huge chance that you alredy have some EUL tokens.
+We included 1 million Ethereum addresses, over 8000 Cosmos addresses and all of `euler-4` validators addresses into the genesis file.
+This means that there's a huge chance that you alredy have some EUL tokens.
 Here are 3 ways to check this:

 If you already have a cyberd address with EUL and know the seed phrase or your private key, just restore it into your local keystore: